Raja-Rajeswari-Javvadi/rentify-ai-connect/README.md

 This project is open-source and available under the MIT License.

-💡 Acknowledgments

-Built with ❤️ using Lovable AI

-Special thanks to OpenAI for development support and ideation

-Designed and developed by Rajeswari Javvadi
+Designed and developed by Raja Rajeswari Javvadi